stanfordmlgroup/MedSelect/README.md

 ### Convert Chest X-rays to Image Embeddings

 Run the following cell providing these arguments:
 1. path_to_input_data: path to the .csv file containing X-ray file paths.
+The paths must be under the 'Path' column.
 2. output_path: path to intended output hdf5 file, e.g. "output.hdf5".
 3. path_to_moco_checkpoint: path to MoCo checkpoint.
 See [here](https://github.com/stanfordmlgroup/MoCo-CXR) for suggested checkpoints to use.
 The checkpoint we use can be downloaded [here](https://drive.google.com/file/d/1ouNsDFzovHRhmWi4uz6iCvXe7pO8D7P7/view?usp=sharing).